AP Exclusive: 'Bathroom bill' to cost North Carolina $3.76B

 By the end of 2017 alone, the lost business will total more than $525 million.

 Tourism officials in several cities say the numbers they report represent only a fraction of the damage the law has done.
-They typically track large conventions but don't have firm numbers when smaller groups cancel — or rule out North Carolina before booking.
+They typically track large conventions but don't have firm numbers for when groups or tourists cancel smaller deals — or rule out North Carolina before booking.

+Economic losses also hit smaller towns, such as those surrounding the University of North Carolina.
+When the San Francisco Symphony pulled out of two concerts scheduled for April 2017, the move had a ripple effect

+"Memorial Hall will be empty those two nights and see no revenue for tickets or concessions, and no employees will work," she said via email.
+"The attendees for most of them who have dinner, drinks and desserts either before or after the performance will not come out, which impacts local restaurants."

-"When you think about it," Green said, "this whole thing is just such a Dumpster fire, and nobody wants to go near it."
+Green, the Durham tourism official, said, "When you think about it, this whole thing is just such a Dumpster fire, and nobody wants to go near it."

 Follow Dalesio at www.twitter.com/emerydalesio and Drew at www.twitter.com/jonldrew .